1005 Domestic Violence

 Studies also indicated that many AFDC recipients reported physical health problems, with victims of domestic violence being more likely to report a current physical disability, handicap, or other serious physical, mental, or emotional problem.
 Some findings showed that AFDC recipients who had experienced domestic violence in the previous twelve months were more likely to have a disability that limited their ability to work.

-Women victimized by domestic violence have been more likely to be unemployed, to be in lower paying jobs when they were employed, to have lower personal income, and to have received AFDC, Food Stamps, and Medicaid.
+Women victimized by domestic violence have been more likely to be unemployed, to be in lower paying jobs when they were employed, to have lower personal income, and to have received AFDC, SNAP, and Medicaid.

 Therefore, it was the sense of the Congress that reducing domestic violence was in the Government’s interests, and that policies needed to be developed that addressed what was a significant contributing factor to the increase in the number of people receiving AFDC.